Increasingly affordable, electric vehicles are primarily designed to reduce CO2 emissions, but above all to meet the needs of most motorists.

 Electric vehicles are all about :

-- Recharging solutions available in town, sometimes free of charge.
+- From charging solutions available in town, sometimes free of charge.

 - Increasingly competitive purchase prices.

-Electric cars are also spacious and adaptable to family needs.
-We've just compiled a list of today's most popular electric family cars, excluding Tesla.
+Electric cars are also spacious models that adapt to the needs of a family.
+We've come up with a list of the most popular electric family cars today, excluding Tesla.

 Kia Niro EV

 Not surprisingly for electric vehicle enthusiasts, the Kia Niro EV is ranked first.
-Indeed, the Kia e-Niro's impressiverange is the main reason for its top spot on the podium of best electric family cars.
+Indeed, theautonomy The Kia e-Niro's impressive performance is the main reason for its top spot on the podium of the best electric family cars.

-With its 455 km range, most households won't need to recharge more than once a week.
-The dashboard is equipped with a modern touch screen and numerous safety and driving assistance functions.
+With a range of 455 km, most households will only need to recharge once a week.
+The dashboard features a modern touchscreen and a host of safety and driving assistance functions.
 There's also room for three children in the back, making it a little roomier than a Nissan Qashqai, for example.
-This is the electric family car par excellence.
+It's the ultimate electric family car.

 Range: 455 km (WLTP)